Ray Platte

-Raymond "Ray" Platte (September 3, 1925 – July 21, 1963) was a NASCAR Grand National driver from the American town of Norfolk, Virginia.
+Raymond George Platte Jr. (September 3, 1925 – July 21, 1963) was a NASCAR Grand National driver from the American town of Norfolk, Virginia.

 Platte only competed in the 1955 Southern 500, racing for Harry Parry in a Chevrolet with a 25th-place finish.
 In the process, he won $100 ($ when adjusted for inflation) for his single-race NASCAR career.

 The "Virginia Gentleman" crashed into a wall during a 100-lap race at South Boston Speedway, sustaining a skull fracture.
 He died the following day.